To qualify for low-interest loans, you’ll typically need good to excellent credit.

 - Loan amounts: Some lenders can approve you for loans up to $100,000 or more, but remember, the higher the loan, the more you pay back over time.
 It's imperative that you only borrow what you need.

-- Time to fund: If you need money by a certain time, check how long it will take the lender to send funds once approved.
+- Time to fund: If you need money by a certain time, check how long it will take the lender to send funds once your application is approved.
 Many lenders can fund your loan as soon as the same or next business day, while others may take as long as a week.

 How does a low-interest loan work?